truenas/documentation/content/Solutions/Optimizations/Networking.md

 ## 100 Gigabit Ethernet Design Considerations

-In a 100G network environment, established best practices remain relevant, however close attention to detail becomes critical to achieve expected performance of both single and multi-client deployment strategies.
+In a 100G network environment, established best practices remain relevant, however close attention to detail becomes critical to achieve the expected performance of both single and multi-client deployment strategies.
 Configuration and infrastructure elements that may present minor inconveniences at lower speeds, can result in significant disruptions at 100 gigabytes.

 ### Capacity and Bandwidth